 Bundled Payments for Care Improvement (BPCI) Initiative

-BPCI is comprised of 4 broadly defined models of care, which link payments for the multiple services beneficiaries receive during an episode of care.
+BPCI comprises 4 broadly defined models that link payments for the multiple services beneficiaries receive during an episode of care, making the service providers jointly accountable for the patient's care.
 Under the initiative, organizations enter into payment arrangements that include financial and performance accountability for episodes of care.